What to know about Richmond

 For families, three-bedroom houses range from £925,000, right through to £3 million in desirable Vineyard region.
 Three- to six-bedroom houses that enjoy the stunning views from Richmond Hill range between £1.5 million to £5 million generally.
 Overlooking the picturesque Richmond Green, large impressive family homes fetch between £8 million to £12 million.Read more

 And what will you get for your money renting in Richmond?

-Those looking to rent a one-bedroom flat in prime central Richmond can expect to pay from 400pw, according to experienced lettings manager Douglas Booth.
-Richmonds plethora of shops, eateries, and its convenient transport links to central London, make it popular with young professionals renting their first property, explains Douglas.
-Two-bedroom apartments command anything from 485 to 900pw, while larger, imposing family houses on Richmond Hill have let for as much as 2,800 per week.
+Those looking to rent a one-bedroom flat in prime central Richmond can expect to pay from £400pw, according to experienced lettings manager Matt Huggins.
+Richmond's plethora of shops, eateries, and its convenient transport links to central London, make it popular with young professionals renting their first property, explains Matt.
+Two-bedroom apartments command anything from £485 to £900pw, while larger, imposing family houses on Richmond Hill have let for as much as £2,800 per week.

 Green spaces in Richmond

 The borough of Richmond upon Thames is home to several world-renowned royal parks; the largest being Richmond Park.
 It's a National Nature Reserve, a European Special Area of Conservation and, at 2,500 acres, is London's largest Site of Special Scientific Interest.
 Aside from this, the stunning stretches of riverside and gardens combine to make Richmond upon Thames the greenest and most beautiful borough in London.Read more